Read this before you sign a contract!

 Finance (Fair): Financing your furnace/air conditioner means taking out a loan that you repay over time.
 When you take out a loan, you agree to pay back the amount you borrowed, plus interest and any fees, within a set period of time.
 However, you can opt to pay the principal amount off at any time with no penalty.

 Rental (Last Resort): Pay for your new equipment on a monthly plan for a fixed term.
 When entering a rental contract, you will be paying a set fee for a specific term.
-There are buyout penalties that will be applied, and you will pay a 3.5% annual increase in price on some agreements.
-Rental agreements often have a total payable amount well over 160% over the retail value!
+There are buyout penalties that will be applied, and you will get a 3.5% annual increase on a monthly payment.
+Rental agreements often have a total payable amount well over 210% over the retail value!

 With honesty, transparency, and goodwill at the core of our business model.
-You can rely on us to be sure you are getting the highest quality service, top-rated products, and the fairest options available.
+You can rely on City Home Comfort to be sure you are getting the highest quality service, top-rated products, and the fairest options available.

-With this information, it is not recommended to choose a rental option.
+In summary, it is not recommended to choose a rental option.
 Instead, we offer a full coverage warranty on a finance option that has much lower costs.
-Get qualified now for 9 months at 0%.
+Get qualified now for 6 months at 0%.